eumel8/blog/_posts/2018-11-17-recap-openstack-summit-berlin-2018.md

  <li>https://etherpad.openstack.org/p/BER-Ops-Catch-Up</li>
 </ul>

 This gives the opportunity to read afterwards and also other people who are interested can step in.
-Most interesting things are the revitalization of Trove with the guys from Samsung R&amp;D Poland and the work of Operators community to get then closer to the Developer.
+Most interesting things are the revitalization of Trove with the guys from Samsung R&D Poland and the work of Operators community to get then closer to the Developer.
 I see the next task in the horizon (organizing Ops meetup in Europe and an OpenStack Day in Germany).

 Before I leave to vacation some words about I18n.